 There's an austere and menacing

-tone starting with opener Crimson Ways that distinguish this album from the previous ones.
+tone starting with opener Crimson Ways that sets this album apart from the previous ones.

-Maximum Black even has a ghostly choir floating in the background.
+Maximum Black even has a zombie choir floating in the background.

 On the other hand, Destroying Angels leans a bit too much in